anandpaithankar/ssl-checker/README.md

 ## Certificate Checker

-This utility connects to any HTTPS server to receive its SSL certificate to find out its expiration date.
+This utility connects to any SSL server on the given port and displays various SSL handshake parameters like negotiated SSL(TLS) version, Ciphers suites, Server certificate chain etc.